Licensed local operator

 Ask as early as possible in your trip-planning window, then confirm again close to the day because sea conditions can change.

-It is one of the best-known Pacific nature bases in El Salvador for travelers who want direct local coordination instead of generic package sales.
+It is a strong Pacific nature stop in El Salvador for travelers who want direct local coordination instead of a generic packaged tour.

 Yes.
 Many visitors also ask about snorkeling, swimming, iguanas, and reef viewing on the same itinerary.

-Si quieres confirmar salida para ballenas, escr铆bele a V铆ctor por WhatsApp y te dir谩 si el mar realmente est谩 para salir.
+Si quieres confirmar salida para ballenas, escríbele a Víctor por WhatsApp y te dirá si el mar realmente está para salir.

 For offshore wildlife, the direct contact is more useful than a generic booking form.